 We once had a troubled Christmas tree……

-One year, we ended up stringing the lights on the tree that use to be The Mister’s Mom’s.
-Well, that seem to take half of forever, and the lights were doubled up on is some areas.
+One year, we ended up stringing the lights on the tree that was given to us by my MIL.
+Well, it seemed to take half of forever, and the lights were doubled up in some areas.
 Plus, the tree was quite large for our small living room.
+It was just having problems.

 So……what does any rational person do?
-Well, said person finds a $10 tree at the Grocery Outlet and calls it a day.
+Well, said person finds a $10 tree at the Grocery Outlet, flocks it, and calls it a day.

-This little tree is one that you actually have to put the branches in the color coded slots.
+This little tree is one that you actually have to put the branches in the color-coded slots.
 And really it seems like that would be a lot of work, but in truth, it doesn’t take very much time cause it’s so small.
-They say it’s a 6 ft tall tree but that must be on it’s tippy toes.
-(Did you see it last year?)
+They say it’s a 6 ft tall tree but that must be on its tippy toes.

-Most everything here was a thrift store, yard sale or DIY project.
+As you might have guessed, most everything here was a thrift store, yard sale, or DIY project.

-*Again, we added some shop links in case you are unable to find these items at your local thrift store.
-You can see our disclosure policy HERE.
+*Again, we added some shop affiliate links in case you are unable to find these items at your local thrift store.
+We could earn from qualified purchases.
+You can see our disclosure policy for additional information.

 - Rocker – Yard Sale